-4. If you want to prevent easy removal of the disk from the tray, set the tray lock: up is locked; down is unlocked..
+4. If you want to prevent easy removal of the disk from the drive bay, set the tray lock: to the left is locked; to the right is unlocked.

 5. Replace the failed disk, reassemble, and slide the disk tray back in.
-Make sure that the hard disk connectors face the interior of the disk bay when you reassemble the disk.